 Now, imagine you leave this bowl under the leaking faucet for two months or more, you’d have quite a bit of water.

-This is exactly how a Bitcoin faucet works, the difference being that Satoshis are leaked instead of water.
-You're probably wondering what “satoshis” are, aren't you?
-Satoshi, (which is also a nickname for the guy to created bitcoin) is also the smallest unit of Bitcoin.
-Just like $1 is divided into a hundred Cents, 1 BTC is divided into 100 million Satoshis.
+You’re probably wondering what “satoshis” are, aren’t you?
+Satoshi, (which is also the pseudonym for the person who created bitcoin) is the smallest unit of Bitcoin.
+Just like $1 is divided into a hundred cents, 1 BTC is divided into 100 million satoshis.

-Now let’s get technical.
-They are simply websites, networks, or programs that offer users small amounts of bitcoin each time they carry out different tasks ranging from viewing ads, solving captchas, playing games, and other small tasks.
+Faucet are usually websites or programs that offer users small amounts of bitcoin each time they carry out different tasks.
+These tasks include viewing ads, solving captchas, playing games, or other small tasks.

 History of Bitcoin Faucets